EXPLORING PLAYFULNESS AND DIDACTIC MODELS IN THE TEACHING OF CYTOLOGY AND MOLECULAR BIOLOGY

 DOI:

-This study aims to develop a didactic sequence and evaluate the effectiveness of playful methodologies and didactic models in teaching cytology and molecular biology, with a focus on adaptation for students with Autism Spectrum Disorder (ASD).
-The research was conducted between August 26 and 30, 2024, at a primary and secondary school in the countryside of São Paulo, using personalized practices such as models, interactive quizzes, and analogies related to the students’ special interests, in order to make complex content about cells and DNA more accessible.
-The activities were planned with principles of inclusion and pedagogical adaptation.
-One student related cell organelles to a circus ring, associating the endoplasmic reticulum with acrobatic ropes and the nucleus with a lead juggler.
-Another student used analogies with trucks, identifying the cytoplasm as the truck bed and DNA as a control center.
+This study aims to develop a teaching sequence and evaluate the effectiveness of playful methodologies and teaching models in cytology and molecular biology, focusing on adaptation for students with Autism Spectrum Disorder.
+The research was conducted in a primary and secondary school in the interior of São Paulo, using personalized practices such as models, interactive quizzes, and analogies linked to students' hyperfocus.
+The data were analyzed through direct observation, focusing on the recording of students’ behavior, engagement, and interaction during the activities, as well as through the administration of a quiz following the interventions.
+One student related cellular organelles to a circus ring, associating the endoplasmic reticulum with acrobatic ropes and the nucleus with a leading juggler.
+Another student established insightswith trucks, identifying the cytoplasm as the body and DNA as a control center.
 These strategies facilitated understanding and stimulated creativity and engagement.
-In addition to practical activities, interactive quizzes reinforced the content and encouraged social interaction.
-The results indicated progress in the assimilation of concepts and in student motivation.
+In addition to hands-on activities, interactive quizzes reinforced the content and encouraged social interaction.
+The results indicated progress in the assimilation of concepts and student motivation.
 The study reaffirms the importance of inclusive practices in science education.
-By exploring students’ special interests, learning becomes more meaningful.
-Playful methodologies have proven effective in promoting inclusion and may help guide educational policies toward a more equitable and accessible learning environment.
+By tapping into students' hyperfocus, learning becomes more meaningful.
+Playful methodologies prove effective in promoting inclusion and can guide educational policies toward a more equitable and accessible environment.

 References